Petition To Have Wendy Williams Fired Climbs To Nearly 80,000 Signatures, She Remains Silent On The Issue

 — Wendy Williams (@WendyWilliams) January 16, 2020

-Even though it’s clear that this controversy likely isn’t going away any time soon, Williams doesn’t seem eager to discuss the matter on her show and has instead remained focused on more lighthearted topics.
+Even though it’s likely that this controversy likely isn’t going away anytime soon, Williams has instead focused on more lighthearted topics.

-This issue was brought about by Williams discussing actor Joaquin Phoenix’s appearance.
-Phoenix has a scar from surgery that was done to correct his own cleft lip palate and when he is clean shaven it is more visible.
-Williams commented upon the scar, saying she found it “oddly attractive”.
-However, she then took it a step too far by using her finger to raise up her lip, mocking the way the mouths of those with this condition tend to turn upwards.
+This issue was brought about by Williams when she discussed actor Joaquin Phoenix’s appearance.
+The Joker star has a scar from surgery that was done to correct his own cleft lip palate, and when he is clean-shaven, it is more visible.
+The host commented on the scar, saying she found it “oddly attractive.”
+However, she then used her finger to raise up her lip, seemingly mocking the way the mouths of those with this condition tend to turn upward.
 Her audience laughed along with her.

-Cleft lip palate is a condition a baby is born with when the upper lip doesn’t develop fully when the child is in the womb.
-It leads to a gap between the roof off the mouth and the lip that can usually be corrected through surgery.
+Cleft lip palate is a condition where a child’s upper lip doesn’t develop fully when they are in the womb.
+It leads to a gap between the roof of the mouth and the lip that can usually be corrected through surgery.

 As The Inquisitr previously reported, Williams apologized via a Twitter post and pledged to donate to two organizations that help provide treatment to those with this condition.